Create a WDAC policy for fixed-workload devices using a reference computer

 $PolicyPath=$env:userprofile+"\Desktop\" $PolicyName="FixedWorkloadPolicy_Audit" $WDACPolicy=$PolicyPath+$PolicyName+".xml" $WDACPolicyBin=$PolicyPath+$PolicyName+".bin"

 Use New-CIPolicy to create a new WDAC policy by scanning the system for installed applications:

-New-CIPolicy -Level PcaCertificate -FilePath $InitialCIPolicy –UserPEs 3> CIPolicyLog.txt
+New-CIPolicy -Level PcaCertificate -FilePath $WDACPolicy –UserPEs 3> CIPolicyLog.txt

 You can add the -Fallback parameter to catch any applications not discovered using the primary file rule level specified by the -Level parameter.
 For more information about file rule level options, see Windows Defender Application Control file rule levels.

 To specify that the WDAC policy scan only a specific drive, include the -ScanPath parameter followed by a path.
-Without this parameter, the entire system is scanned.
+Without this parameter, the tool will scan the C-drive by default.